India tour of England: BCCI confirm Rishabh Pant and member of staff test positive for Covid-19

-India’s wicket-keeper batsman Rishabh Pant had tested positive for Covid-19 on 8 July and is nearing completion of his self-quarantine period while training assistant and net bowler Dayanand Garani has tested positive for Covid-19, the Board of Control for Cricket in India said on Thursday.
+India’s wicket-keeper batsman Rishabh Pant had tested positive for Covid-19 on 8 July and is nearing completion of his self-quarantine period while training assistant and net bowler Dayanand Garani has also tested positive for Covid-19, the Board of Control for Cricket in India said on Thursday.

 Indian men’s team, on their tour of England, was on a three-week break after the conclusion of the ICC World Test Championship final held in Southampton against New Zealand.